cytopia/devilbox/docs/autostart/autostarting-nodejs-apps.rst

 =========

-Instead of writing multiple scripts for multiple applications, you can also make use of the pre-shipped script that allows you to start unlimitted NodeJS applications via |ext_lnk_tool_pm2|.
+Instead of writing multiple scripts for multiple applications, you can also make use of the pre-shipped script that allows you to start unlimited NodeJS applications via |ext_lnk_tool_pm2|.

 The following script is provided in ``autostart/run-node-js-projects.sh-example`` and needs to be copied to a file ending by ``.sh``